 Both dissenters, each employing a distinct approach, challenged the ongoing legal, academic, and public discourse regarding the value of racial diversity and the stakes in losing affirmative action.
 Over the past five decades, the boundaries of this debate have progressively narrowed, focusing solely on diversity and, ultimately, on a specific, isolated perception of diversity.
 Justices Sotomayor and Jackson, joined by Justice Kegan, rejected the utilitarian and ahistorical interpretation of affirmative action.
 Justice Sotomayor revitalized the diversity rationale by infusing it with historical context, remedial considerations, and aspirational goals of redistribution and democracy.
 Justice Jackson not only endorsed these very ideals but also maintained that they can directly serve as compelling state interests for affirmative action, even beyond the confines of the diversity framework.

-It is now time, I suggest, to reverse direction and to follow the dissenters, who stopped trying to persuade their fellow conservative justices on the bench and instead started talking to the people.
-Almost ironically, the conservative supermajority could be liberating for advocates of racial justice.
-It is thus an especially good time to reclaim what is at stake in losing the battle over affirmative action.
-Advocates of affirmative action need not disregard doctrine and past precedent altogether.
+It is now time, I suggest, to reverse direction and to follow the dissenters, who ceased trying to persuade their fellow conservative justices on the bench and instead started speaking to the people.
+Somewhat ironically, the conservative supermajority could be liberating for advocates of racial justice.
+It is thus an especially auspicious time to reclaim what is at stake in losing the battle over affirmative action.
+To do that advocates of affirmative action need not disregard doctrine and past precedent altogether.
 Instead, they can and should reclaim the value of racial diversity in terms of racial justice.
 Public debate—through law and politics—requires that participants remain faithful to some shared ideal that is larger and more important than any particular issue on which they disagree.
 This uniting ideal is not and cannot simply be utilitarian benefits that flow from student body diversity.
 The motivation to cultivating racial diversity should not depend on whether studies can prove that such diversity benefits learning, the economy or even healthcare.
 Instead, a much more comprehensive and meaningful aspiration about American democracy, where all are equal participants, regardless of their race, should be revived.

 The article proceeds in five parts.
 Part I introduces the sources and methodologies this article uses.
 Part II explores how interpretations of affirmative action and its value have changed over time.
 Each of its five sections is dedicated to one of the major affirmative action cases from the past fifty years and analyzes the amicus curiae briefs filed in each of these cases.
 Section A outlines the limitations the Bakke Court imposed on what constitutes a compelling interest for affirmative action.
 Section B explores how, despite these limits, questions about affirmative action’s role evolved and were reinfused with egalitarian values by the amici in the Michigan cases and partly adopted by the Court.
 In Section C, the article details how universities and supporters shifted from egalitarian diversity to utilitarian market-driven views in the Fisher cases.
 Section D shows how the SFFA amicus briefs continued emphasizing diversity’s utilitarian benefits while disregarding the reality of racial discrimination.
 Section E concludes this Part by comparing the empirical findings of an analysis of the language used in the briefs conducted on each of the cases, highlighting shifts in how the role of affirmative action is perceived.
 Part III provides an analysis of the SFFA ruling, exploring which, if any, interests are considered compelling enough to warrant race-conscious admission policies after SFFA.
 In Part IV, I point to possible pathways for moving forward in the long-term struggle for affirmative action.
 Part V concludes.